Version Control with Git and GitHub

 The screenshot below shows the landing page of a repository on GitHub.
 We would like to highlight different important parts of this view:

-• Which user did this last commit (brunj7) and the associated commit message
+- Which user made the last commit (brunj7) and the associated commit message

 This total number of commits is a hyperlink that lets you access the full history of the main branch by clicking on it.

 We can keep drilling and look at a specific commit by clicking on the hash number listed on the right.
-For example, we can look at the first commit at the top (d2b75a5) and display the exact changes that have been made since the previous (also named parent) commit 20bc390:
+For example, we can look at the first commit at the top (d2b75a5) and display the exact changes that have been made since the previous (also named parent

 Tracking these changes, and seeing how they relate to scripts and files is exactly what Git and GitHub are good for.
 We will show how they can be effective for tracking versions of scientific code, figures, and other text files such as manuscripts to develop a reproducible workflow.